julyanyrl/julyanyrl/README.md

 ### About me:

-Hi, I'm Julyany, an 19-year-old student of Analysis and Systems Development, currently in the second semester of my studies.
+Hi, I'm Julyany, an 19-year-old student of Analysis and Systems Development, currently in the third semester of my studies.
 I'm passionate about data analysis and aspire to build a career in this field.
 I enjoy learning new technologies and improving my coding skills.

 ### Technologies and tools: